 Have You Had Your Fire Extinguisher Hydro Test?

-If you own a building in New Jersey, Delaware or Philadelphia, it’s almost guaranteed that you own at least one fire extinguisher.
+If you own a building in New Jersey, it’s almost guaranteed that you own at least one fire extinguisher.
 But what sort of maintenance do you do on it?
 Almost everyone knows that fire extinguishers need annual inspections and basic maintenance, but after about 12 years, fire extinguishers need a special kind of test – a fire extinguisher hydro test.

 Fire Extinguisher Hydro Testing